 Why are there different exam boards?

-How to choose which level class for your child
+How to choose which class is right for your child

-When a student has covered the KS2 & KS3 material then they have covered the whole syllabus for a foundation exam.
+When a student has covered all topics in class 1, 2, 3, and 4, they have covered the whole syllabus for a foundation tier exam.

-If a student wants to progress onto doing the higher paper then they will join a year 10/11 group.
+If a student wants to progress and sit the higher tier exams, they will need to attend a class 5 course.